apache/apisix-website/blog/en/blog/2023/11/08/bi-weekly-report.md

 image: https://static.apiseven.com/uploads/2023/11/06/Y2rfyA4R_%E7%A4%BE%E5%8C%BA%E5%8F%8C%E5%91%A8%E6%8A%A5-%E5%85%AC%E4%BC%97%E5%8F%B7%E5%A4%B4%E5%9B%BE-%E8%8B%B1%E6%96%87-11.06.png
 ---

 > We have recently made some fixes and improvements to specific features within Apache APISIX.
-These updates include supporting variable export for the `zipkin` plugin and apisix-runtime.
+These updates include supporting variable export for the `zipkin` plugin and switching install-dependencies from apisix-base to apisix-runtime.
 For additional information, please consult the bi-weekly report.
 <!--truncate-->

 ## Introduction